What is available from Talking Book Services?

 - Free access to downloadable books in audio and braille.

-- In-house assistive technology such as magnifiers and text to speech devices.
+- In-house assistive technology such as magnifiers and text-to-speech devices.

 - Toll-free phone numbers and access to staff 5 days a week.

-What about services for children?
+Are there services for children?

 The same types of materials available for adults are available to children but at younger reading levels.
 We also encourage children to participate in local library summer reading clubs using our materials.
+Materials include:

-- Described videos.
+- Described videos on DVD.

 - Summer reading program for children and young adults.